Dtar380/MinecraftDockerCLI/README.md

 - Description: This command will create a backup of every service in a tar file with the format `{service_name}_{date}.tar.gz` inside a `.backup` directory.

 Up:
-- Help: Set up the containers and start them.
+- Help: Build the containers and start them.
+(This will overwrite the data inside with the host data)
 - Arguments:
-    - --detached: Flat to run the containers in detached mode.
+    - --atached: Flag to run the containers in atached mode.

 Down:
 - Help: Stop the containers and delete them.